Karim06V/Karim06V/README.md

 - ⚡ Fun fact: I love playing the guitar
 --->
 # **👋Hello guys, I'm Karim**
 ## ***I'm a student from Bulgaria, who loves coding, self-development and learning new skills.
 Right now I'm working on developing an App with my colleagues.
-Also, I like swimming, listening to music, etc.***
+Also, I like playing the guitar, swimming, listening to music, etc.***
 ### ****I'm currently learning & programming on: Dart & C#****